 Special Requirement of All Students: Due to the professional requirements in this field, all applicants must be able to satisfy the criminal records check required by the state Child Care Services Division.

-Prerequisites: 2 credits English, 2 credits math, 1 credit science, 1 credit social studies HS Credits: One integrated English credit, one embedded social studies credit and four elective credits.
-Certification(s): Assistant Child Care Teacher, First Aid and CPR College Credits: Up to six credits awarded by CCV; six additional credits available to qualified students.
-Recommended Reading Level: Grade 9-11+
+HS Proficiencies: Integrated English proficiencies, embedded social studies proficiencies, technical skills proficiencies, and VT AOE Transferable Skills.

+Certification(s): Assistant Child Care Teacher, First Aid and CPR

+College Credits: Up to six credits awarded by CCV; six additional credits available to qualified students.